-JEN is currently exploring further applications of AMI including DVM to strategically respond to the network voltage challenges associated with increasing solar PV and other forms of CER penetration in the forward planning period.
-A trial of the technology is currently underway at AW and CS, and this trial is expected to be completed in 2024 with the anticipation of a broader rollout across the network.
+JEN is currently deploying further applications of AMI including DVM to strategically respond to the network voltage challenges associated with increasing solar PV and other forms of CER penetration in the forward planning period.
+A trial of the technology has recently been successfully completed at AW and CS, and Jemena is planning a broader rollout across the network in the forward planning period.